sconvent/CryptoCloud-Server/README.md

 # CryptoCloud Server

-uses PHP 5.6 or higher and MySQL.
+Provides an implementation of a block storage for encrypted data based on PHP and MySQL.

+A docker-compose.yaml is provided.